-Formulation and implementation of effective, efficient, and ethical long-term and current plans for market development.
+The course curriculum offers formulation and implementation of effective, efficient, and ethical long-term and current plans for market development.
 This course introduces the substantive and procedural aspects of marketing, sharpens skills for critical analytical thinking, and promotes effective communication.